Shiva-DS24/Pychometrics/README.md

 # from jupyter: !pip install pychometrics==0.1.4

 ```
-After installation, prepare a score data file as per the template provided here:.
+After installation, prepare a score data file as per the template provided [here](https://github.com/Shiva-DS24/pychometrics/blob/main/data.csv).
 Please note that this is similar to Moodle quiz export responses file and therefore that file can be used as it is.
+If assessments are conducted outside any Learning Management System, please prepare a csv file having column header Question No or Name with '/Max Marks'.
+Please refer the sample data file provided [here](https://github.com/Shiva-DS24/pychometrics/blob/main/data.csv).

 Import the library
 ```sh